wbotelhos/normalizy/README.md

 normalizy :email, :username, with: :downcase
 ```

-Of course you can declare muiltiples attribute and multiple filters together.
+Of course you can declare muiltiples attribute and multiple filters, either.
 It is possible to make sequential normalizy calls:

 ```ruby